 During the program, there may be a need to communicate with parents about schedule changes and/or special events.
 These notices will be e-mailed so please be sure we have an accurate address.
-Throughout the summer please direct any questions or concerns to Morgan LaPointe the Program Director.
+Throughout the summer please direct any questions or concerns to their coach.